 The star colors look different once you get outside the Earth’s atmosphere.
 From Earth, most stars appear white or bluish because they are too dim for the human eye to perceive color.
 So, many people assume photographs taken from Hubble or other space telescopes are colorized.
 In reality, stars really are much more vibrant and colorful than what we see at night.

 But, even the space telescopes don’t see a star’s true colors.
-Stars moving away from us are red-shifted.
+Stars moving away from us are red-shifted because of the Doppler effect.
 Another factor that affects color is extinction.
 Extinction occurs when cosmic dust between the star and the viewer absorbs and scatters light.
 This decreases a star’s apparent brightness and also its color.
 The dust scatters blue light more than red light, so stars appear redder than their true color.
 This effect is interstellar reddening.
 A star’s chemical composition or metallicity also affects its color.
 For example, carbon-rich stars contain molecules that absorb blue and violet light, turning the stars deep red.

 Of course, the most significant factor influencing star color is human vision.
 Even though a telescope sees many reddish stars, the human eye is more sensitive to blue light than red light.
 So, we see blue stars, but miss most of the red stars.
 Our eyes do a poor job of distinguishing color of point light sources, making stars mainly appear white.
 Also, human color vision perceives the net effect of a star’s color and not its spectral peaks.
 Again, this leads to stars appearing mostly white.